tianma8023/XposedSmsCode/README.md

 # Usage
 1. Root your device and install Xposed Framework.
-2. Install and activite this xposed module and then reboot.
+2. Install and activate this xposed module and then reboot.
 3. Enjoy it!

 Welcome any feedbacks.

 # Attention
-- **This module is suitable for AOSP ROM, it may not work well on other 3rd-party Rom.**
+- **This module is suitable for AOSP ROM, it may not work well on other 3rd-party ROM.**
 - **Compatibility: Requires Android 6.0+ (api level ≥ 23).**
-- **Support Xposed, EdXposed and TaiChi·Magisk**
+- **Support Xposed, LSPosed, EdXposed and TaiChi·Magisk**
 - **Read the FAQ in app first if you encounter any problems.**

 # Features